actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 Note that it would be wise to cross-check your function with the results of the built-in function of annuity() of the "lifecontingencies" package for the validity of the function coded.
 Additionally, it is also advised to experiment building different annuity functions out there, for instance of increasing or decreasing annuities.

-# Valuing Financial Products as an Application of Present Value: Loan and Bond Value Calculation Example in R
+# Valuing Financial Products for Asset Liability Management as an Application of Present Value: Loan and Bond Value Calculation Example in R

 One important application of the presentValue() is in Asset Liabiity Management.
-As I have briefly touched upon in the excerpt, this presentValue() can allow us to calculate the health of one's investments in financial products, and even potentially allow for decision making to purchase or sell a financial assets.
+As I have briefly touched upon in the excerpt, this presentValue() can allow us to calculate the health of one's investments in financial products, and potentially allow for decision making to purchase or sell financial assets.
 In this section I will give examples on how we can visualise the value of a financial product over time, using the presentValue() and annuity function, which is the essence of asset liability management.

 ## Loan Value Derivation